Access is not authorisation

 Authority

-Ledger
+Decision Ledger

-Append-only decision record with integrity proof
+Append-only decision record with configurable integrity protections

 Observatory